timothyyang21/Tim_AI_class/AI Assignment 5/report.md

 ## Conclusion

-Constraint Satisfaction Problems were actually quite fun!
-The general-solving algorithms is indeed quite intriguing -- there are so many different kinds of intresting problems to solve, after all!
-I look forward to the next AI adventuer! :sparkles:
+Solving a sudoku with AI with internal logic is quite interesting and fun!
+Instead of using purely reflex mechanisms, they are using processes of reasoning that operate on internal representations of knowledge now.
+Can't wait to see the next assignment and get it done! :sparkles: